Jonathan2251/lbd/source/llvmstructure.rst

   def GR32 : RegisterClass<[i32], 32,
     [EAX, ECX, EDX, ESI, EDI, EBX, EBP, ESP,
      R8D, R9D, R10D, R11D, R14D, R15D, R12D, R13D]> { ... }

+The language used in .td files are Target(Hardware) Description Language that let llvm backend compiler engineers to define the transformation for llvm IR and the machine instructions of their CPUs.
+In frontend, compiler development tools provide the "Parser Generator" for compiler development; in backend, they provide the "Machine Code Generator" for development, as the following figures.

+.. graphviz:: ../Fig/llvmstructure/frontendTblGen.gv

+.. graphviz:: ../Fig/llvmstructure/llvmTblGen.gv

+Since the c++'s grammar is more context-sensitive than context-free, llvm frontend project clang uses handcode parser without BNF generator tools.
+In backend development, the IR to machine instructions transformation can get great benefits from TableGen tools.
+Though c++ compiler cannot get benefit from BNF generator tools, many computer languages and script languages are more context-free and can get benefit from the tools.

+The following come from wiki:

+Java syntax has a context-free grammar that can be parsed by a simple LALR parser.
+Parsing C++ is more complicated [#java-cpp]_.

+The gnu g++ compiler abandoned BNF tools since version 3.x.
+I think another reason beyond that c++ has more context-sensitive grammar is handcode parser can provide better error diagnosis than BNF tool since BNF tool always select the rules from BNF grammar if match.

 LLVM Code Generation Sequence